|

-Eli Moschowitz
+Eli Moschcowitz

 American clinician and pathologist, 1879-1964.

-Back in his new country, Moschowitz began working as a pathologist at the Beth Israel Hospital, where he described "his" disease and remained for some twenty years.
+Back in his new country, Moschcowitz began working as a pathologist at the Beth Israel Hospital, where he described "his" disease and remained for some twenty years.
 He distinguished himself both as a pathologist and as a clinician and was an invaluable asset to his colleagues.
 When he gradually retired from 1944 he had published some 80 highly qualified and significant articles.

 He was still active, however, and in 1948 published the first Mount Sinai monograph entitled Biology of Disease, containing 24 carefully worked out chapters, each one on a separate diseased condition.